seismic-initiative/consciOS-paper/paper-edited.md

 ###### 4.4 Kernel, Ego Autopilot, and safety subsystems

 * Central integrative hub (Kernel): operationally the Kernel is a focal interoceptive/state‑confidence signal used by controllers to estimate coherence.
 For humans, proxies include heart‑rate variability (HRV) and validated interoceptive accuracy measures; for agents, Kernel is implemented as a state‑estimator confidence metric (e.g., posterior precision).
 Kernel feeds into Super‑Self selection and into Quality Control loops that surface misaligned priors.
-[CITATION NEEDED]
+[5]
 * Fallback safety controller (Ego Autopilot): a low‑variance default policy engaged under low confidence or low coherence.
 It minimizes risk and conserves resources.
 Formally, Ego Autopilot is a policy π_safe that is triggered when coherence C(x_t) < θ_safe.
 Measures: engagement frequency, conservatism index, and recovery time.
 This subsystem enforces safety and explains conservative behavioral reversion patterns.
-[CITATION NEEDED]
+[1]–[4]

 ###### 4.5 Option‑availability and the FREQ Coin formalization